Minimax Estimation of the $L_1$ Distance: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Vilmos Totik for discussing multivariate approximation theory, and for the insights that motivated the proof of Lemma~\ref{lemma.stripelowerbound}.
 We would like to thank Gregory Valiant for discussing the estimator in~\cite{Valiant--Valiant2011power}.
+We are grateful to the associated editor and the anonymous reviewers for constructive comments that have helped significantly improved the presentation of the paper.
+We thank Irena Fischer-Hwang and Banghua Zhu for the help in preparing the experimental results in Section \ref{sec.exp}. \appendices